Ismoh/NoitaMP/README.md

 ## Noita Together Reference

 [Noita Together](https://github.com/soler91/noita-together) is a mod I was inspired by trying to do my own mod!
 It's awesome and it's more or less a reference to this.
-Just to be clear, there is no 'stolen' code.
-So try it out!
+You really should try Noita Together!
+(Just to be clear, there is no 'stolen' code.)

 ## Credits | Special Thanks